 Free Pattern: Make a Curved-Top Tote

 I’ve been buying and making handbags for a long time, and I’ve discovered one of the most important, but not always mentioned features, is the “strap drop.”
-This is the distance, or drop, between the strap’s apex and the bag’s top edge.
+This is the distance, or drop, between the strap’s apex and the tote’s top edge.

 When you grab a tote with one hand, you want to be able to swing it onto your shoulder, without catching your elbow.
 The strap drop correlates to the distance from the base of your thumb to the tip of your elbow.
 The ideal strap drop is individual, but the goal is to have a strap drop longer than your forearm.

 This very simple tote cheats on strap drop with a curved top edge.
-I like this style because I can cut a shorter strap and have the tote sit on or above my hip when I wear it, while still having enough room to swing it onto my shoulder easily with one hand.
+I like this style because I can cut a shorter strap and have the tote sit on or above my hip when I wear it, while having enough room to swing it onto my shoulder easily with one hand.

 This version features heavy-duty hardware, from materials found at almost any hardware store.
 The body of the bag is ticking fabric underlined with fleece for a bit of structure without sacrificing softness.
 Make it in a home décor fabric with body, or faux suede, faux leather, or denim.
-You can incorporate fringe into the side and/or bottom seams easily for a very on-trend look.
+You can incorporate fringe into the side and/or bottom seams easily for an on-trend look.

 Bags take a lot of wear.
 Look for a fabric treated for water and stain resistance.
 Many home décor fabrics tout a Scotchgard treatment that keeps them looking great longer.
 If you make a denim bag, it’s unlikely you’ll find pretreated denim, but you should treat the finished bag yourself with a Scotchgard spray.
 Not only does the denim need protection from the elements, your lighter-colored garments will be protected from denim dye transfer.